Tax Accountants in Japan thumbnail

 If you’d like to go straight to our recommendation, Click here to go straight to our recommendation.

-What are the ‘Big 3’ types of taxes in Japan?
+The ‘Big 3’ types of taxes in Japan

 Before delving into the accounting details, it’s essential to first understand the three major types of taxes that form the pillars of the Tax System in Japan: